nrwl/nx/docs/fundamentals/use-modern-tools.md

 By default, when creating a new Angular application, Nx will use Cypress to create the e2e tests project.

-So running `ng g application frontend` will create:
+So running `ng g @nrwl/angular:application frontend` will create:

 ```treeview
 <workspace name>/